-- Reduce Reliance on Fossil Fuels : Dependence on fossil fuels decreases with the increase in the use of geothermal energy.
+- Reduce Reliance on Fossil Fuels: Dependence on fossil fuels decreases with the increase in the use of geothermal energy.
 With the sky-rocketing prices of oil, many countries are pushing companies to adopt these clean sources of energy.
-Burning of fossil fuels releases greenhouse gases which are responsible for global warming. - No Pollution : This is one of the main advantage of using geothermal energy since it does not create any pollution and help in creating clean environment.
-Being the renewable source of energy, geothermal energy has helped in reducing global warming and pollution.
-Moreover, Geothermal systems does not create any pollution as it releases some gases from deep within the earth which are not very harmful to the environment. - Direct Use : Since ancient times, people having been using this source of energy for taking bath, heating homes, preparing food and today this is also used for direct heating of homes and offices.
-This makes geothermal energy cheaper and affordable.
-Although the initial investment is quite steep but in the long run with huge cost saving it proves quite useful.
+Burning of fossil fuels releases greenhouse gases which are responsible for global warming - No Pollution: This is one of the main advantage of using geothermal energy since it does not create any pollution and help in creating clean environent.
+Being the renewable source of energy, geothermal energy has helpe to reducing a warming and pollution.
+Moreover, Geothermal systems does not create any allution as a deases some gives from deep within the earth which are not very harmful to the vironment. - Direct Use: Since ancient times, people ving been sing is source or vergy for taking bath, heating homes, preparing food and too.
+It is also used direct heating of homes and offices.
+This makes gothermal energy chear and affordable.
+Although the initial investment is quite steep by a long run with huge lost saving it proves quite useful.

-How can an organization use it?
-Geothermal energy can be part of a commercial utility energy solution on a large scale, or be part of a sustainable business practice on a local level.
-Direct use of geothermal energy may include:
+How can an or anization use it?
+Gothermal energy can be part of a commercial utility energy plution on a large scale, or be part of a sustainable business practice on a local level.
+Direct us a geometrial energy may include:

-- Heating office buildings or manufacturing plants - Helping to grow greenhouse plants - Heating water at fish farms - Aiding with various industrial processes (e.g. pasteurizing milk)
+- Heating c buildings c nanufacturing plants

+- Helping to gro reenhouse plants

+- Heating water at 1sh farms

+- Aiding with various industrial processes (e.g. pasteurizing milk)